The committees are composed of a total of 16 persons from national or Nordic institutions, that is, from institutions outside the region.

 - The Regional Liaison Committee (Det regionale samarbeidsorganet) makes formal appointments to the evaluation committees

-Applications for overseas fellowships will be evaluated by an administrative committee.
+Applications for overseas fellowships and extensions of postdoctoral fellowship will be evaluated by an administrative committee.
 The administrative committee is led by the head of the main committee and two persons from the secretariat at Regional Centre for Clinical Research (Regionalt kompetansesenter for klinisk forsking).
 The result from the administrative committee is assessed by the main committee.

 A limit of about 100 applications is set per committee.
 If the number of applications exceeds this, an assessment will be made whether another extra evaluation committee should be appointed with the same constitution as described in the guidelines above.